Brightness Not Working on Windows 11? Here’s how to Fix It

 Search automatically for drivers

-6. After that, open another Run dialog box by pressing the Windows key + R, and type cmd, then press Ctrl + Shift + Enter to open the CMD prompt with administrator privileges.
-When you’re prompted by the User Account Control window, click Yes to confirm the admin access.
+6. Next, open another Run dialog box by pressing Windows key + R, and type cmd.
+Then press Ctrl + Shift + Enter to open Command Prompt with administrator privileges.
+If User Account Control appears, click Yes to allow admin access.

 Open up an elevated CMD prompt

-7. Once you’re finally inside the elevated CMD prompt, type the following commands and press Enter after each one to effectively repair the ieframe.dll file and every associated dependency:
+7. Once you’re in the elevated Command Prompt, type the following commands, pressing Enter after each one to repair the ieframe.dll file and related components:

 chkdsk